Thick sweetcorn soup with chillies and epazote, a comforting pre-Hispanic dish.

 - 5

-Dissolve the corn dough in the water, making sure of that not queden grumos.
-Pour it in the pot in a hilo thin, stirring constantly.
+Dissolve the corn dough in the water, making sure there are no lumps.
+Pour it into the pot in a thin stream, stirring constantly.
 Cook 10 minutes more until thickened.

 - 6